ElizaZhou96/ElizaZhou96.github.io/_pages/minipages/6_Others.md

 ## Research Coach
 [**Jul.
 2022 ~ Feb.
 2023**]
-- Advising senior high school researchers from the stand view of a young researcher.
+- Advising senior high school researchers from the standpoint of a young researcher.
 - Supported by the consortium to discover and nurture Shiga-growing industries.

 ## Research Assistant